Esri/geotrigger-editor/README.md

 #### Local Setup

 1. Clone the repository and `cd` into the `geotrigger-editor` directory.
-1. Run `npm install` to lay down the  project's dependencies.
+2. Run `npm install` to lay down the  project's dependencies.
+3. Run `grunt` to compile the source code and spin up a local server which watches the source code for changes.

 #### Working locally

 You'll need an HTTP server to serve files from the root of the repository.
-The `grunt dev` task takes care of building all source files to temporary files ignored by git (`src/js/geotrigger-editor.js` and `src/css/geotrigger-editor.css`), watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).
+The `grunt dev` task takes care of building all source files to the `dist` folder (`dist/js/geotrigger-editor.js` and `dist/css/geotrigger-editor.css`), watching local files for changes, and running a local server for you at http://localhost:8080 (see the `Grunt Tasks` section for more information).

 #### Testing locally (todo)